How to Start a Non-Profit Organization?

 Naming and Mission Statement

-Although many people take these two aspects lightly, they are as important as other details of the non-profit organization.
+Although many people take these two aspects lightly, they are as important as other details of a non-profit organization.
 The name will be the key identity of the organization, so it must be relevant.
-On the same note, the individuals who will become a part of the organization will be interested in knowing the goals and objectives.
+On the same note, the individuals who will become a part of the organization will be interested in knowing its goals and objectives.
 So, one should take the time to come up with the right name and mission statement for the non-profit.

 Creating a Business Plan

 One major mistake that a majority of founders make is to skip ahead to incorporating the non-profit organization before they create a business plan.
-A business plan is not just vital for the profit-making companies; it’s equally important for a non-profit organization.
+A business plan is not just vital for profit-making companies; it’s equally important for a non-profit organization.